fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-map-using-plain-javascript.md

     * Embed the json data as the value of the `dataSource`.

-8. Each chart in the page needs a container to reside in.
-Add a `<div>` element as a container for the chart.
+7. Add a container (instance) for the chart.

 The consolidated code is shown below: